Excitons and trions in CrSBr bilayers: Model

-In bilayer structure the interparticle interaction potential has to be found taking into account dielectric screening by both layers \cite{Semina:2019aa,PhysRevB.99.085108}.
-To that end we introduce $V_{11}(\bm r)$, the potential energy of interaction where two charges are in the same layer $1$, and $V_{12}(\bm r)$, the potential energy for the charges in different layers.
+being the polarization of the system.
+Here $\alpha_i$ is the polarizability of the corresponding layer, $\delta(z-z_i)$ ensure that the polarization is induced in the layers.
+We introduce $V_{11}(\bm r) = - e\varphi(\bm r, z_1)$, the potential energy of interaction where two charges are in the same layer $1$, and $V_{12}(\bm r) = -e \varphi(\bm r, z_2)$, the potential energy for the charges in different layers.
 These potentials can be recast as